CaitlynMainer/DTComponent/README.md

 -------
 **(bool)isConnected()**

---Returns true if the block is connected(placed next to) an DefenseTech ICBM launch controller.
+--Returns true if the block is connected(placed next to) a DefenseTech ICBM launch controller.

 **(bool)launch()**